MichaIng/DietPi/README.md

 * Provide feedback and/or test areas of DietPi, to improve the user experience?
 * Report bugs?
-* Improve/Add more features to the DietPi website (dietpi.com)?
+* Improve/add more features to the [DietPi website](https://dietpi.com)?
 * Compile software for Odroid C1 and RPi systems?
-* Contribute to DietPi with programming on git hub?
+* Contribute to DietPi with programming on GitHub?
-* Suggest new software that we can add to the dietpi-software install system?
+* Suggest new software that we can add to the `dietpi-software` install system?

 If so, let us know!
 We are always looking for talented people who believe in the DietPi project, and, wish to contribute in any way you can.